WHAT IS A SLEEP MOUTH GUARD AND WHY DO YOU NEED IT?

-A mouth guard for sleep is a helpful device that can protect your teeth from bruxism.
-If you’re waking up with headaches, an aching jaw or facial pain, it might be time to consider purchasing a sleep mouth guard.
-Alternatively, if your partner complains that you grind your teeth during the night, then there’s a high probability that you have sleep bruxism.
+A dental mouth guard for sleep is a helpful oral appliance that can protect your teeth from bruxism.
+If you’re waking up with headaches, an aching jaw or facial pain, it might be time to consider purchasing a night guard for sleeping.
+Alternatively, if your partner complains that you grind your teeth during the night, there’s a high probability you have sleep bruxism.
 Read on for tips to improve your oral health.

 Bruxism or teeth grinding is a problem that affects around one in 10 people.
 There are two types of bruxism: